Clay-foundation/documentation/README.md

 To run the test locally, you need to install [Github CLI](https://cli.github.com/) and act extension
 `sudo gh extension install nektos/gh-act`.

-You alse need a local file (e.g. `.secrets`) with the AWS credentials to read the Clay buckets.
+The “Clay model releases” folder uses a lot of resources to document the version releases.
+To run these you also need access to the `S3` bucket with outputs and all the embeddgins.
+You will need a local file (e.g. `.secrets`) with the AWS credentials to read the Clay buckets.
-Remember to add this file to `.gitignore` to avoid commiting it.
+Remember to confirm this file is on `.gitignore` to avoid commiting it.

 Then you can run the tests with:

 ``` bash
 gh act --secret-file .secrets